Enrolling in a Workshop

 Canberra Youth Theatre complies with the Australian Privacy ACT (1988) and the associated Australian Privacy Principles.
 You can read our full Privacy Policy here.

-Canberra Youth Theatre is moving to be a paperless office.
+Canberra Youth Theatre is a paperless office.
 The majority of physical paperwork pre 2020 has been digitised, and is stored securely on the company’s Google Drive.
 More information on Google Drive’s privacy policy can be found here.
 Post 2020 paperwork is all digital, and stored on the company’s Google Drive.

 Canberra Youth Theatre uses AFI as our server backup.
-Information on their privacy and data storage policies can be found here
+Information on their privacy and data storage policies can be found here.

 Canberra Youth Theatre uses Mailchimp for EDMs, surveys and other mass communications with our mailing list.
 Mailchimp’s privacy policy can be found here.